BachPB/plug-studios/src/routes/scripts/kill-msg/config/+page.md

 ## Notes

-- Position values must include the percentage symbol (%)
+- Time is specified in milliseconds (1000ms = 1 second)
-- Colors must be in hexadecimal format
+- Colors must be in hexadecimal format (e.g., "#ff00e0")
-- Time is in milliseconds
+- Commands should not include the forward slash (/)
-- Debug mode should be disabled in production
+- Debug mode should be disabled in production environments